Khanhdii/VDD_Voice-Deepfake-Detection-with-Three-Channel-Acoustic/README.md

 - **Source**: [ASVSpoof2019 Dataset on Kaggle](https://www.kaggle.com/datasets/awsaf49/asvpoof-2019-dataset)

 ### Feature Dataset
 The extracted features for the **ASVSpoof2019** dataset are also provided for convenience.
-These features include CQCC representations and others necessary for spoofing detection tasks.
+These features include MFCC, CQCC, Spectrogram representations.

 - **Source**: [Feature Dataset for ASVSpoof2019 on Kaggle](https://www.kaggle.com/datasets/caophankhnhduy/feature-la-asvspoof2019/data)